Pest Management Fact Sheet #5025

 The head louse (Pediculus humanus capitis) is gray in color, but tends to take on the hair color of the host.
 This insect pest is usually found on the lower back of the head and behind the ears.
 The female is about 1/16″ to 1/8″ long and flattened in shape; the male is a bit smaller.
 Hook-like claws at the end of each of six legs help anchor the louse to the hair shaft.

 A female head louse will live about 30 days on a host.
-During this period, she will deposit about 90 eggs, three a day.
+During this period, it will deposit about 90 eggs, three per day.
 The grayish-white, 1/16″ long eggs are cemented to hair shafts next to the scalp.
 The eggs are called “nits” and hatch in about one week.
 The newly hatched lice (called “nymphs”) molt three times in eight or nine days before becoming adults.
 The life cycle is completed in about 15 days.
 During this time, the nymphs, as well as the adults, feed with piercing and sucking mouthparts, injecting saliva to keep blood from clotting.
 If the lice are not disturbed, feeding may continue for extended periods, and the insects may excrete dark red feces onto the scalp.